 [This post was originally written in September 2022.
 But, update: Yum.
 My third order just arrived in the mail yesterday.]

 The coffee at work has been—for most locations of my training and attending career—terrible.
 From the burnt “Parks and Coffee” drip sitting for hours on the hot plate during residency to the cheapest K-cups at the imaging center.
 It doesn’t matter what sweetener or creamer you might add, it was rare to finish the cup once it was cold enough to taste.
 I’m not a coffee snob.
 I’m really more of a pragmatist.
 I don’t have the time or inclination for a long ritual even when working from home let alone the desire to do anything elaborate at work.
-Walking to the hospital Starbucks is slow and expensive.
+Visiting the hospital Starbucks is slow and expensive.
 It’s a treat on the way for an early call shift morning but not something I enjoy doing routinely.

 One of my residents shared Cometeer with me.
 It’s a variation on a coffee subscription (which is itself a variation on the incredible number of subscriptions available these days).
 I generally don’t like these sorts of things (who wants to remember to pause or cancel?), but I enjoyed the one I tried at work so I gave it a try.